 Free Health Fair: Charlotte, NC

 Some of the older SSE children, with the support of Sai Center members, interviewed patients, doctors and documented valuable feedback.
 About 92% of the patients provided a high rating for the medical camp services.
 Several patients requested the Sai Center to organize more such events to help the local community.
-About 90% of the doctors who participated in medical camp were not members from Sai organization.
-They were, however, touched by the love and immense dedication showed by the Sai Center members, and were very impacted by Sai Baba’s message of selfless love and service, and the emphasis on providing free medical services.
+About 90% of the doctors who participated in medical camp were not members of the Sri Sathya Sai International Organization (SSSIO).
+They were, however, touched by the love and immense dedication showed by the Sai Center members, and were very impacted by Sri Sathya Sai Baba’s message of selfless love and service, and the emphasis on providing free medical services.
 The doctors were gratified to have participated in the camp and expressed an interest in serving in future medical camps.
 Dr. Sai Lakshmi, medical director of medical camp received heart-warming feedback from several of the doctors.

 Dr. Ankita Modi commented, “Remarkable effort by all.
 It was so wonderful to meet so many like-minded physicians and volunteers.
 I would love to work together with all of you again in the future.
 Sai Lakshmi, hats off to you and your compassionate team.
 Thank you for all that you do for the underserved communities of Charlotte."

-Dr. Neeta Kukreja stated, “I want to congratulate the whole Sai group for a great job on organizing the health fair.
+Dr. Neeta Kukreja stated, “I want to congratulate all the Sai volunteers for a great job on organizing the health fair.
 I was very impressed with the dedication, zeal, enthusiasm and humility of all the volunteers.
 It’s a great way to serve the Charlotte community.
 Thank you for letting me be a part of it.”